statistik-lehre/rtutorials/README.md

 ### Accessing the tutorials in RStudio

-In RStudio, you will see the tutorials pane on the top left.
+In RStudio, you will see the tutorials pane on the top right.
 Click there to select from different tutorials and start them.
 It might require a R restart until the tutorials appear.

 Alternatively, to list all available tutorials, run